mistidevs/AirBnB_clone/README.md

-# hbnb - The Better AirBnB
+# hbnb - The ALX AirBnB
 ![hbnb logo](hbnb.png)

 ## The Console